-The initiating department shall complete the interim check request form (Online Check Request Form) and submit it to the Human Resources Department for forwarding to the Department of Finance.
-Each department head shall ensure compliance with the interim check policy and establish procedures for administering his/her departmental payroll which minimize the need for interim checks.
+The initiating department shall complete the interim check request form (Online Check Request Form) and submit it to the Human Resources Department for forwarding to the Finance Department.
+Each department head shall ensure compliance with the interim check policy and establish procedures for administering their departmental payroll which minimize the need for interim checks.
 The signature of each of the department heads or designees on the interim check request shall certify that the request conforms to this policy, to the applicable rules on pay administration and that the amount of pay requested is correct.